 Inderal (propranolol) is a beta-blocker.
 Beta-blockers affect the heart and circulation (blood flow through arteries and veins).

 Inderal is used to treat tremors, angina (chest pain), hypertension (high blood pressure), heart rhythm disorders, and other heart or circulatory conditions.
 It is also used to treat or prevent heart attack, and to reduce the severity and frequency of migraine headaches.

-You should not use Inderal if you are allergic to propranolol, if you have asthma, very slow heart beats, or a serious heart condition such as "sick sinus syndrome" or "AV block" (unless you have a pacemaker).
+You should not use Inderal if you have asthma, very slow heart beats, or a serious heart condition such as "sick sinus syndrome" or "AV block" (unless you have a pacemaker).

 Before taking this medicine

 You should not use Inderal if you are allergic to propranolol, or if you have:

 very slow heart beats that have caused you to faint; or

 a serious heart condition such as "sick sinus syndrome" or "AV block" (unless you have a pacemaker).

 To make sure Inderal is safe for you, tell your doctor if you have:

 bronchitis, emphysema, or other breathing disorders;